Simulation Center Policies

-Undergraduate students perform clinical simulation exercises in the learning lab.
-These simulations are integrated into your clinical courses and are designed to give you experience practicing nursing skills in a safe environment before performing those skills in the clinical setting.
-In your first quarter, you will be in the lab one or two times a week, practicing physical assessment skills and learning basic nursing skills such as:
+Undergraduate students participate in clinical simulation exercises and practice hands on skills in the Simulation Center.
+These activities are integrated into your clinical courses and are designed to give you experience practicing nursing skills in a safe environment before performing those skills in the clinical setting.
+In the beginning of the program, students will learn and practice physical assessment skills and basic nursing skills such as:

 - transferring patients